Our Board of Directors

 Fr.
 Paul Jones - Chair of Performance & Standards

 Fr.
 Paul qualified as an accountant and worked in local authorities before joining the priesthood.
 He is the Priest of All Saints Church in Babbacombe, Torquay and a Rural Dean.
-He is the Chair of Governors at All Saints CofE Academy and Vice Chair of Governors of St Cuthbert Mayne Secondary School, a church school jointly sponsored by the Church of England and the Roman Catholic Church.
+He is also a Governor at St Cuthbert Mayne Secondary School, a church school jointly sponsored by the Church of England and the Roman Catholic Church.

 Graham Briscoe - Chair of Audit Committee